JasonWilliams88/Pewlett-Hackard-Analysis/README.md

 ### Major take aways

-- Only 2 managers were in the list of titles
+- Only 2 managers were in the list of titles.
+- The low amount of assistant engineers leads me to believe that upperward mobility is good at PH.
 -